What type of issue are you experiencing?

 6. Click Back when done

-If the motor is moving in the wrong direction (up command moves down, or vice versa), you can reverse the rotation in TRO.Y.
+If the motor is moving in the wrong direction, you can reverse the rotation in TRO.Y.

 1. Go to the Integration Table